youyanggu/covid19_projections/path-to-herd-immunity.md

 **January 5 Update:** We added a plot of daily US vaccinations based on [CDC data](https://covid.cdc.gov/covid-data-tracker/#vaccinations) (see below).

-**January 5 Update #2:** In response to the [new COVID-19 variant](https://www.nytimes.com/live/2021/01/01/world/covid-19-coronavirus-updates) (preliminary study [here](https://cmmid.github.io/topics/covid19/uk-novel-variant.html)), we increased our herd immunity threshold from 60%+ to 65%+ .
-We have also increased our total infections estimates (30% -> 35%) and deaths estimates (500k -> 600k ±100k).
+**January 5 Update #2:** In response to the [new COVID-19 variant](https://www.nytimes.com/live/2021/01/01/world/covid-19-coronavirus-updates) (preliminary study [here](https://cmmid.github.io/topics/covid19/uk-novel-variant.html)), we increased our herd immunity threshold from 60%+ to 65%+.
+We have also increased our total infections estimates (30% -> 35%) and deaths estimates (500k -> 600k ±100k) based on this new strain and a slower-than-expected vaccination rollout.
 We are in the process of gathering more data to better incorporate this strain into our modeling.

 *December 24 Update:* We added a plot of the most up-to-date information on doses distributed and people vaccinated, based on [CDC data](https://covid.cdc.gov/covid-data-tracker/#vaccinations) (scroll down to see).
 To track global vaccination progress, see the [Bloomberg Vaccine Tracker](https://www.bloomberg.com/graphics/covid-vaccine-tracker-global-distribution/?srnd=premium).